jarombrown/axiom-wiki/0-Installation.md

 ```

 # Troubleshooting
-If an error is occurring recently, please run axiom-update successfully before reporting an issue.
+If an error occurs, please run axiom-update successfully before reporting an issue.

-If even after all these steps, it still isn't working, then use this checklist:
+If even after all these steps it still isn't working, then use this checklist:
 - Does ~/.axiom/axiom.json exist?
 Is it empty?
 - Is doctl configured?
 Run `doctl compute instances list` to test, you may need to run `doctl auth`.
 - Is axiom in your path?
 Run `echo $PATH`, your `$PATH` should contain ~/.axiom/interact/, this is the directory with all the scripts